Mossio/hashira-rails/README.md

 ## License

-Hashira is copyright © 2016 Elliot Winkler.
+hashira-rails is copyright © 2016 Elliot Winkler.
 It is adapted from [Suspenders], a [thoughtbot] project.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.